bgrotegut21/dropdownMenu/README.md

 # Usage

-In order to trigger the animation you must import it and add it an eventlistener to it with the dropdown.triggerButton, here is an example
+In order to add a dropdown to a button you must import it than add triggerButton on to the event listener.

 ```js
 import {DropDown} from  'dropdown'